On the Martingale Schr\"odinger Bridge between Two Distributions: Main Results

 To see the equivalence, note that if $(\mu,\nu)$ is irreducible, then \cite[Lemma~3.3 and its proof]{BeiglbockNutzTouzi.15} show that there exists $\bar{\pi}\in \mathcal{M}(\mu,\nu)$ with $\bar\pi\sim \mu\otimes\nu$.
 Conversely, if $(\mu,\nu)$ is not irreducible, there exists $x\in\R$ such that $\varphi_{\mu}(x)=\varphi_{\nu}(x)$ and either $\mu((-\infty,x])>0$ and $\mu((x,\infty))>0$, or $\mu((-\infty,x))>0$ and $\mu([x,\infty))>0$.
 In the first case, the set $A:=(-\infty,x]\times (x,\infty)$ satisfies $\pi(A)=0$ for all $\pi\in\mathcal{M}(\mu,\nu)$ by \cite[Theorem~3.2]{BeiglbockNutzTouzi.15} but $(\mu\otimes\nu)(A)>0$, so that $\bar{\pi}$ cannot exist.
 The second case is analogous with $A:=(-\infty,x)\times [x,\infty)$. \end{remark}

 Remark~\ref{rk:irred} shows that a strict inequality between the potential functions $\varphi_{\mu},\varphi_{\nu}$ is necessary for our main result to hold.
 A strict inequality means that the difference of the potential functions is uniformly bounded away from zero on compact subintervals of~$I$.
 Our proof of the main result uses a slightly stronger condition.
-We require that either the difference is uniformly bounded away from zero on the whole interval~$I$, or if the potentials touch at an endpoint of~$I$, then at least they should meet at a nonzero angle (which means that~$\nu$ has an atom at that point).
-This condition can be phrased succinctly as follows, where we write $\supp(\mu)$ for the support of $\mu$.
+Writing $[s_-, s_+]$ for the convex hull of the support of $\mu$, we require that either the difference is uniformly bounded away from zero on $[s_-, s_+]$ , or if the potentials touch at an endpoint of~$[s_-, s_+]$, then at least they should meet at a nonzero angle (which means that~$\nu$ has an atom at that point).
+This condition can be phrased succinctly as follows, where we write $\supp(\mu)$ for the support of~$\mu$.

 \begin{assumption} Let $s_-=\inf(\supp(\mu))$ and $s_+=\sup(\supp(\mu))$ be the left and right endpoints of the support of~$\mu$.
 We assume that $\nu((-\infty, s_-])>0$ and $\nu([s_+, \infty))>0$. \end{assumption}